 Although you will probably find everything you need in the supermarkets in Italy, if you have food allergies (milk, wheat gluten, etc.) it is advisable to bring the substitutes you use at home as they may not be readily available in the small shops you will be using in Italy.

 You will of course need your passport or ID card (EU member countries).
 If you are from a non-EU country you should check with your Italian consulate as to whether you need to apply for a visa.
 You should also bring your sailing certificates as they are sometimes requested by the Port Police.
 If you intend to hire a car, motorbike or other vehicle whilst on holiday you should also bring your driving licence.
 Your personal holiday insurance documents and if you are from a European Union member country, the EU medical card should be included in your hand luggage.

 We recommend that you bring a combination of cash and traveller’s cheques together with your credit cards.
 Most of the time it is better to buy your Euros in Italy.
 You can use bank ATM cash machines in most places to obtain Euros so long as your bank card operates while abroad; not all do.

-You can use credit cards in shops and restaurants Naples and the larger ports you may visit.
+You can use credit cards in shops and restaurants and also any larger ports you may visit.

 Remember that the smaller and more remote ports may have no banks; no ATMs and that in small tavernas credit cards may not be accepted.
 It’s therefore a good idea to carry enough cash to buy daily supplies and pay for dinner, especially if you are bareboat chartering and going further afield.